A powerful new mapping tool for environmental justice

 You can access the full draft permit information materials on the Suncor Water Quality Permits webpage.

-The Environmental Justice Action Task Force is a new body created by the Environmental Justice Act (House Bill 21-1266).
+The Environmental Justice Advisory Board was created by the Environmental Justice Act (House Bill 21-1266).

 Earlier this summer, CDPHE solicited feedback from the public on the draft permit for Plants 1 and 3 at the Suncor refinery in Commerce City.
 The draft permit includes additional requirements to reduce pollution and protect public and environmental health, such as new monitoring, testing, recordkeeping, and reporting requirements related to air pollution.
 CDPHE is now reviewing the feedback it received on the permit and working to incorporate that feedback into the draft.
-Click here to read the permit and related documents.
+Read the permit and related documents.

 Suncor is the first of the four covered facilities to submit a draft fenceline monitoring plan under House Bill 21-1189.
 It must commence fenceline monitoring by 1/1/2023.
 Suncor’s draft fenceline monitoring plan is available in English and Spanish.

 We recently returned the fenceline monitoring plan to Suncor.
 We made changes to Suncor’s original proposal based on ideas you shared with us during the public comment period.
 We’ve also ensured that the plan meets legislative requirements.
 It’s important that we hold Suncor accountable, and we appreciate everyone in the community who was able to take time to engage with us on developing the fenceline monitoring plan.

 As a reminder, Suncor must make emissions data available online in both English and Spanish starting next year.
 You will also have more opportunities to get involved.
 We’re planning to convene at least two informational community meetings this fall, and we will share details on them once we schedule them.